datacamp/ast-viewer/README.md

 docker run -p 3000:3000 sqlwhat-viewer
 ```

-You can now visit http://localhost:3000/static/index.html#/editor and start experimenting with SQL, Python and Shell code.
-Make sure to update the parser accordingly.
+You can now visit http://localhost:3000.

-## Running tests
+## Deployment

-Currently, there are no tests
+The app is deployed to CircleCI on DataCamp's ECS cluster.
+The `master` branch builds and deploys to https://ast-viewer.datacamp-staging.com.
+If you tag the master with tags that start with `v`, the app will be deployed to https://ast-viewer.new.datacamp.com.